 The rent holiday provided by the bill is the first time such a measure has been introduced in Australia and it will provide a quicker, simpler and more effective way of ensuring that some funds are on hand to meet the immediate expenses of tenants placed in this situation through no fault of their own.
-Tenants can and will continue to be able to seek additional compensation from their former landlord for the loss of the tenancy, but this takes time and effort on the part of the tenant.
-Where the landlord has financial difficulties or has been declared bankrupt, pursuing them for compensation often is a fruitless exercise.
-A tenant that already has paid rent in advance, which covers part of the rent-free period, will be entitled to a refund from whoever has the money-either the landlord, the landlord's agent or the mortgagee.
+Tenants can and will continue to be able to seek additional compensation from their former landlord for the loss of the tenancy, but this takes time and effort on their part.
+Where the landlord has financial difficulties or has been declared bankrupt, pursuing them for compensation is often a fruitless exercise.
+Where a tenant already has paid rent in advance covering part of the rent-free period, he or she will be entitled to a refund from whoever has the money-the landlord, the landlord's agent or the mortgagee.

-If the refund is not made, the Consumer, Trader and Tenancy Tribunal [CTTT] will have the power to make appropriate orders.
+If the refund is not made, the Consumer, Trader and Tenancy Tribunal will have the power to make appropriate orders.
 This could include ordering the mortgagee to pay the money from the sale proceeds in the event that the landlord is bankrupt or the amount is otherwise irrecoverable.
-The New Directions report had initially proposed that the rent holiday apply only for a fortnight.
-However, many submissions to the review argued that this amount was inadequate.
+The New Directions report had initially proposed that the rent holiday apply for only a fortnight.
+However, many submissions to the review argued that this was inadequate.
 The Government has listened to the views of the public on this matter and has decided to extend the rent holiday to equal the notice period.

-The third important amendment contained in the bill will enable the Rental Bond Board to refund the tenant's rental bond early after receiving written authorisation from the mortgagee.
-Presently the Rental Bonds Act does not recognise mortgagees in any capacity.
+The third important improvement contained in the bill will enable the Rental Bond Board to refund the tenant's rental bond after receiving written authorisation from the mortgagee.
+Presently the Landlord and Tenant (Rental Bonds) Act does not recognise mortgagees in any capacity.
 This can cause delays in obtaining a bond refund for tenants if they cannot get the former landlord or agent to sign the claim form.
 Allowing mortgagees who issue eviction notices to also authorise bond refunds should help more tenants get their bond back before they need to pay the next one.
 This reform received general support when it was first outlined in the New Directions report.
-This amendment will not interfere with the right of the former landlord to lodge a claim against the bond if, for instance, they believe the tenant owes them rent from before a mortgagee agreement commencing.
+This proposal will not interfere with the right of the former landlord to lodge a claim against the bond if, for instance, they believe the tenant owes them rent from before the mortgagee obtained possession.
 If such a claim is received before the bond is released in accordance with a mortgagee authorisation, the Rental Bond Board will retain the bond until the dispute is settled between the parties or by the Consumer, Trader and Tenancy Tribunal.

-The bill contains a number of other amendments that are largely ancillary to the three main objectives.
-The bill clarifies the right of the mortgagee, or more specifically the real estate agent they appoint to handle the sale, to gain access to show the property to prospective purchasers.
+The bill contains a number of other initiatives that are largely ancillary to the three main objectives.
+It clarifies the right of the mortgagee, or more specifically the real estate agent they appoint to handle the sale, to gain access to show the property to prospective purchasers.
 This access will be limited to a reasonable number of occasions and will be subject to agreement being reached with the tenant on the actual dates and times of each inspection.
 The bill makes it clear that all existing tenants will benefit from these changes.
-The only exception will be in those cases where the Supreme Court proceedings have been finalised and the mortgagee is already in the process of recovering possession.
+This will apply despite the terms of mortgage contracts or the wording of Supreme Court orders.
+The only exception will be in those cases where Supreme Court proceedings have already been finalised and the mortgagee is in the process of recovering possession.